swiss-art-research-net/docs.swissartresearch/docs/et/artwork.md

 ### Rights

-The potential use and re-use of an artwork and its derivatives requires respect of existing rights claims.
+The potential use and re-use of an artwork and its derivatives requires respect for existing rights claims.
 This information category gathers together the relevant descriptors for tracking this information.

 <table>
   <tr>